hbyio/www-pilot-pm/content/_index.en.md

 With the 4 people who validate it who will send you back their versions that you will have to merge?

 This problem does not exist with us.

 Bye bye article-ok-v12-validmarket-last.docx!
 "
 featuresWorkflow: "Workflow: guide the team 🗺️"
 featuresWorkflowBody: "Simply design a clear process that is adapted to your context.

 Write down in one place one vital piece of information: what needs to be done to go from draft to \"ready to publish\""
+latestPublications: Latest publications
 ---